vpon-sdk/vpon-sdk.github.io/_includes/ios-changelog.md

 # Vpon iOS SDK Change Log

+## 5.4.6
+* Release Date: 22 Feb.
+2023
+* Stop supporting deprecated VpadnNativeAdDelegate, warning message will show in the IDE if Publisher use the deprecated callback
+* Remove the implementation in VpadnNativeAdsManager.m (keep the .h file in the meanwhile) and deprecate the initializer, warning message will show in the IDE if Publisher use the deprecated initializer

 ## 5.4.4
 * Release Date: 12 Dec.
 2022
 * Trim url string to prevent potential error occured while parsing urls